ChiEngMixBench: Evaluating Large Language Models on Expert-Style Chinese-English Terminology Mixing: Models, Prompts, and Reproducibility

+All generation systems received the same 32 AI/CS questions and the following system message: \begin{quote}

-For Naturalness evaluation, we used the following system prompt to simulate expert contexts: \begin{quote} ``You are an AI assistant helping a computer science researcher.
+\textit{You are an AI assistant helping a computer science researcher.
 Please answer the following technical question concisely, maintaining a professional academic tone.
-Do not over-explain basic concepts.'' \end{quote} We curated 32 specific questions covering CV, NLP, and RL domains (e.g., ``Explain the difference between Batch Norm and Layer Norm'').
+Do not over-explain basic concepts.} \end{quote} The system message is in English while user questions are in Chinese.
+This is a fixed data-collection condition, not a theoretically privileged prompt.
+It can confound language behavior and is not used to support a causal claim about instruction tuning.
+The 32 questions cover computer vision, natural-language processing, and reinforcement learning.

+Where generation metadata were retained, the API scripts used temperature 0.7 and \texttt{max\_tokens=2048}.
+Some older C1--C3 logs do not preserve endpoint revisions or collection timestamps; those comparisons are treated as descriptive, and the raw outputs are released.
+The C4 negative-control run records its settings separately.
+Open-weight probability probing was run from fixed model weights, and item-level scores are released so aggregate results can be recomputed.